Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Bounding the Relative Entropy Rate

 We fix $\Delta t>0$ and assume we are given a measurable vector field $\widetilde b_{\Delta t}:\mathbb{R}^n\to\mathbb{R}^n$ (the drift for the generalized EM method).
 We define the approximating process $\widetilde X^x_0=x$,

-\end{assumption} We emphasize that, for the purposes of employing the theory we have developed, it is necessary to extend $\widetilde X^x_t$ to all $t\geq 0$, and not just define it at the mesh points $j\Delta t$.
+\end{assumption} We emphasize that, for the purposes of employing the theory we have developed (i.e., to employ functional inequalities satisfied by the generator of \req{eq:SDE_base}), it is necessary to extend $\widetilde X^x_t$ to all $t\geq 0$, and not just define it at the mesh points $j\Delta t$.

 Let $P$ denote the probability measure on the space where the SDE is defined.
 Similarly to the previous example, we define $P^x=(X^x)_* P$ and $\widetilde P^x=(\widetilde X^x)_*P$, probability measures on